 Built in 1930, this bridge has not only served as a vital connection between the east and west bluffs, but it has also provided the residents of Conneaut with a picturesque backdrop for the picnic and playground areas along Kelsey's Run.
 It is for this reason that the Park Board has championed the nostalgic restoration of this bridge rather than simply replacing it with a modern design.

-In 2022, phase 2 of the Boardwalk project was completed.
-This project consisted of another 1000 feet of
+By 2022, phase 1 & 2 of the Boardwalk project was completed.
+Phase 2 project consisted of another 1000 feet of

 Trex synthetic boardwalk, thus completing the east beach portion of boardwalk at an approximate cost of $60,000.